py60800/tunedb/WINDOWS.md

     export CGO_ENABLED=1
     export GOBIN=~/bin

-Install the application :
+Build

+    git clone github.com/py60800/tunedb
+    cd tunedb
-    go install github.com/py60800/tunedb@latest
+    go build

+It may be required to "go get" some module (check error messages)

-If the build succeeds, the application should be available in the ~/bin directory.
+If the build succeeds, the application should be available as "tunedb.exe"i

+## Prepare your environnement before the first launch:

+**locate your MP3 files:**
+By default, tunedb will search for all MP3s in the folder ~/Music/mp3 (including subfolders).
+Additional local repositories can be added later using the Config menu.

+Note that usual MP3 tags are used to index MP3 files (Artist, Album, Title).
+Sample rates other than 48000 or 44100 Hz may not work.

+**Prepare the repository for your tunes:**

+The default structure is ~/Music/MuseScore/_TuneKind_/  with one subfolder per tune kind

+You can use the sample.zip (from the samples) to create your initial environment (unzip from ~/Music/MuseScore folder)

 ### Start the application

-type ~/bin/tunedb to start the application.
+run "tunedb.exe" from MSYS2/UCRT64 prompt.

+The launch of TuneDB can scripted to ease the launch from Windows native environment.